wireapp/wire-server/docs/src/understand/api-client-perspective/authentication.rst

 Password Reset - ``POST /password-reset``
 -----------------------------------------

 A password reset can be used to set a new password if the existing password associated with an account has been forgotten.
-This is not to be confused with the act of merely `changing your password <API-Users#self-change-password>`__ for the purpose of password rotation or if you suspect your current password to be compromised.
+This is not to be confused with the act of merely changing your password for the purpose of password rotation or if you suspect your current password to be compromised.

 Initiate a Password Reset
 ~~~~~~~~~~~~~~~~~~~~~~~~~